Summary

 Why It Matters: Without clear police reports and timely medical records, proving your injury was caused by the accident becomes harder.

-How to Protect Yourself: Our award-winning personal injury lawyers will work with medical experts to establish a direct link between your injuries and the accident, ensuring the insurance provider cannot shift blame.
+How to Protect Yourself: Our award-winning California personal injury lawyers will work with medical experts to establish a direct link between your injuries and the accident, ensuring the insurance provider cannot shift blame.

 3. Blaming You for Worsening Your Condition